Tips to Sew Perfect Seams

 Simple Definitions of Seam Line & Seam Allowance

 First, let’s first talk about what a SEAM line is…A seam line is the line of stitching that holds layers of fabric together.
 There are many different types of seams, for now we will focus on the PLAIN SEAM with a standard 5/8″ seam allowance.
+(You can apply these steps to other seam allowance widths too.)

 Next is the Seam Allowance…the seam allowance is the area of fabric between the stitching line and the edge of fabric.